Tobias-Brock/periodontal-modeling/README.md

 ### Training Module

 `Trainer` contains different training methods that are used during hyperparameter tuning and benchmarking.
-It further includes methods for threshold tuning.
+It further includes methods for threshold tuning in the case of binary classification and when the criterion "f1" is selected.

 ```python
 from periomod.training import Trainer